MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

 == Testing

 Testing is done using an iPhone 12 mini and an iPhone 15 Pro both using the current #gls("ios") version 18.4.1.
-It is tested in various scenarios, which are defined below.
+It is tested in various scenarios, which are defined below, using the iPhone 12 mini as sender/client and the iPhone 15 Pro as receiver/server.

 === Places